ufidon/netpro/labs/lab05/README.md

 ### Task 4: **Download Files from Peers**

-In this task, we will implement the file download functionality, where one peer can request a file from another peer and download it.
+In this task, you will implement the file download functionality, where one peer can request a file from another peer and download it.

 - 🎏 **File Request**:
    Implement a function that requests a specific file from a peer.